a20351766/udo.1.4.0/docs/source/developapps/analysis.md

 In this topic, we've seen how transactions and the resultant paper states are the two most important concepts in PaperNet.
-Indeed, we'll see these two fundamental elements in any Hyperledger Fabric distributed [ledger](../ledger/ledger.html) -- a world state, that contains the current value of all objects, and a blockchain that records the history of all transactions that resulted in the current world state.
+Indeed, we'll see these two fundamental elements in any Hyperledger UDO distributed [ledger](../ledger/ledger.html) -- a world state, that contains the current value of all objects, and a blockchain that records the history of all transactions that resulted in the current world state.